-Gary’s primary area of research is focused on Islam, Muslims and the Internet.
-He starting working in this research area in the 1990s, and has explored the various technological developments and their implications for Muslims of digital media across diverse issues and zones, monitoring in particular the impact on religious authority and identities.
+Gary’s primary research area focuses on Islam, Muslims and the Internet.
+He started working in this in the 1990s and has explored the various technological developments and their implications for Muslims of digital media across diverse issues and zones, monitoring, in particular, the impact on religious authority and identities.
 He has developed specific methodological approaches in this developing field of studies.
-Results of this work have included the books Virtually Islamic, Islam in the Digital Age, iMuslims and Hashtag Islam.
-His new book will be published in 2023.
-Gary worked as a Subject Coordinator with responsibility for Islamic Studies for the Higher Education Academy.
-Gary launched the Virtually Islamic website in 2000, which includes a blog and research resources.
-Gary is also Co-Investigator for the CHANSE Digital Islam Across Europe project.
+The results of this work include the books Virtually IslamicIslam in the Digital AgeiMuslims, Hashtag Islam, and (most recently) Islamic Algorithms: Online Influence in the Muslim Metaverse.
+He was previously a Subject Coordinator responsible for Islamic Studies for the Higher Education Academy.
+Gary launched the Virtually Islamic website in 2000, including news and research resources.
+He is also a Co-Investigator for the CHANSE Digital Islam Across Europe project.

 Publications associated with Digital Islam (since 2015)

-• ‘Islamic Spirituality and the Internet’, chapter in Bruce Lawrence and Vincent Cornell (editors), Wiley-Blackwell Companion of Islamic Spirituality, (Wiley-Blackwell, 2022)
+‘Islamic Spirituality and the Internet’, chapter in Bruce Lawrence and Vincent Cornell (editors), Wiley-Blackwell Companion of Islamic Spirituality, (Wiley-Blackwell, 2022)

 • ‘The Net Imam Effect: Digital Contestations of #Islam and Religious Authority.’
 Chapter in) Cyber Muslims: Islamic Digital Media in the Internet Age.
 Robert Rozehnal (editor) (New York & London: Bloomsbury Press, 2022)